16 Nightstand Alternatives for a Unique Bedroom Decor

 Last but not the least, we have a great alternative, and you will love it if you're a bookworm.
 Well, we're talking about a whole book shelf here.

 If you already have a vertical bookshelf at home, you can bring it by your bed.
 And if you don't, you can get one made to match your bed instead of pulling in whatever you had as nightstand alternatives.
+You'll need to secure the bookshelf to the wall without screws or with them so they can't tip over as you fill them up and your kids and cats climb all over them.

 If you want to bring a symmetric outlook to your room, you can get two of the same kind.
 Use the upper shelves to store books and the lower shelf to store your sleeping necessities.